Eldfin/SLIFOX/README.md

     Number of variations in scale to search for best initial guess.
 - `n_steps_fit`: int
     Number of initial guesses to pick for fitting (starting from best inital guesses).
+- `min_steps_diff`: int
+    Number of the minimum difference between any step (height, mu, scale) of the initial guesses.
 - `fit_height_nonlinear`: boolean
     Whether to include the heights in the nonlinear fitting or not.
 - `refit_steps`: int